-Table H-2 below shows an unpleasant social climbing experience.
-In the corridor throughout 2021-2022, 60.71% of lecturers answered that social media accounts had been stolen and 39.29% said they had.
-Weak systems on FB (78.57%) and WA (21.43%), have been predicted by respondents who point out that security protection is not intensive.
-There were 78.57% of respondents said that FB aggressively were the most frequently hacked and 21.43% of their WA applications experienced the tragedy of burglary.
-This is relatively extreme by a kind of "scraping time" considering that 71.43% of respondents had their social media hacked 4 times, while what was more fundamental was hacking 5-7 times (17.86%).
-Then, 29.76% of respondents suspected that hacking was due to displaying luxury that seemed to be rich by hackers, 28.57% due to "human error" where the cellular card suddenly died, and the password deliberately repeatedly asked for a new password, 21.43% assume that due to a well-known position, where there is ambition that is closer to a conflict of interest whose actors already know the identity of the victim, and a broad relationship factor that touches 20.24% stated that they are famous, so this dimension triggers hacking.
+Table II below shows an unpleasant social climbing experience.
+In the corridor throughout 2021-2022, 60.71% of lecturers answered that social media accounts had been stolen, and 39.29% said they had.
+Weak systems on Facebook (78.57%) and WhatsApp (21.43%) have been predicted by respondents who point out that security protection is not intensive.
+There were 78.57% of respondents who said that Facebook aggressively was the most frequently hacked, and 21.43% of their WA applications experienced the tragedy of burglary.
+This is relatively extreme by a kind of "scraping time", considering that 71.43% of respondents had their social media hacked four times, while what was more fundamental was hacking five to seven times (17.86%).
+Then, 29.76% of respondents suspected that hacking was due to hackers displaying luxury that seemed to be rich, 28.57% due to "human error" where the cellular card suddenly died and the password deliberately repeatedly asked for a new password, and 21.43% assumed that due to a well-known position where there is ambition that is closer to a conflict of interest whose actors already know the identity of the victim and a broad relationship factor that touches 20.24% stated that they are famous, so this dimension triggers hacking.